How to Shrink Polyester: Can It Be Done?

 | 35/65 Polyester-Cotton | 3–5% | ~55% of cotton shrinkage |

-For context, 100% cotton typically shrinks 5–8% on first hot wash and may continue to shrink additional 1–3% over subsequent washes.
+For context, 100% cotton typically shrinks 5–8% on first hot wash and may continue to shrink additional 1–3% over subsequent washes [2].
 A standard 50/50 poly-cotton T-shirt will shrink approximately 2–4% in a hot wash followed by high-heat tumble drying — roughly half the shrinkage of its 100% cotton equivalent.

 The polyester component in the blend provides dimensional stability that cotton alone cannot offer.
 This is why many performance wear, workwear, and commercial linen items use polyester-cotton blends — the polyester anchors the fabric and limits shrinkage to predictable, manageable levels.
-The tradeoff is that this same stability prevents the blend from shrinking significantly, regardless of how you treat it.

 If you have a polyester-cotton blend and want to encourage controlled shrinkage, or if you are willing to accept the risk of minor distortion on 100% polyester, the following methods represent the best available options — with clear understanding of their limitations.